-Cold sores are a common skin and mucous membrane condition caused by the herpes simplex virus 1, which is easily passed between people on contact.
-In fact, many people may be infected without realising, since after the initial viral invasion, whether it shows on the skin or not, the virus remains in the body, hiding from the immune system.
-The virus can cause recurring infections and I wrote about ways to minimise this.
+Cold sores are a common skin and mucous membrane condition caused by the herpes simplex virus 1.
+This virus is easily passed between people on contact.
+In fact, many people may be infected without realising.
+After the initial viral invasion, whether it shows on the skin or not, the virus remains in the body.
+It is hidden from the immune system.
+Yet, the virus can still cause recurring infections.
+I wrote about ways to minimise this.
 See my article Stop cold sores coming back.
-However, researchers believe that the herbal medicine peppermint may destroy the herpes virus on the skin, and so may have the potential to limit the spread of a cold sore infection.
+However, researchers believe that the herbal medicine peppermint may destroy the herpes virus on the skin.
+So peppermint may have the potential to limit the spread of a cold sore infection.

 Similarly, with peppermint essential oil, researchers report significant antiviral activity against herpes simplex.
-Interestingly the study used very dilute concentrations of peppermint oil and had significant reductions in virus, even the acyclovir resistant herpes simplex virus strain.
-They report that longer exposure to peppermint oil could produce up to 99% reduction in plaque formation.
+Interestingly the study used very dilute concentrations of peppermint oil.
+Yet still had significant reductions in virus.
+Even against the acyclovir-resistant herpes simplex virus strain.
+Furthermore, they suggest that longer exposure to peppermint oil could produce up to 99% reduction in plaque formation.

-In fact, peppermint is not alone as a herbal medicine that can combat herpes simplex virus.
-This study provides evidence that diluted tea tree oil may possess anti-herpetic, anti-inflammatory and pain-relieving properties, and may help to speed healing of herpes lesions.
+In fact, peppermint is not alone as a herbal medicine that combats herpes simplex virus.
+This study provides evidence that tea tree oil may possess anti-herpetic, anti-inflammatory and pain-relieving properties.
+It may also help to speed the healing of herpes lesions.

-Furthermore, this study specifically looked at the susceptibility of acyclovir resistant herpes simplex virus to a number of essential oils of herbs such as ginger, thyme, hyssop and sandalwood.
+Furthermore, this study shows susceptibility of acyclovir-resistant herpes simplex virus to a number of essential oils.
+These include the essential oils of herbs such as ginger, thyme, hyssop and sandalwood.
 All of which were highly effective against the virus.

-If you are struggling with recurrent cold sores remember that essential oils are potent products and must be highly diluted in a carrier oil before applying to skin.
+If you are struggling with recurrent cold sores remember that essential oils are potent products.
+It is critical to dilute essential oils in a carrier oil prior to use on skin.
 Contact your local medical herbalist or doctor for more help.

 If you like this post you might also like: